 Rutgers University-Camden ("Rutgers"), a comprehensive, publicly-supported, coeducational four-year institution accredited by the Middle States Association of Colleges and Secondary Schools and funded primarily by the State, was founded in 1950 on a 23.8 acre campus in the City of Camden.
-In the fall 2020, there were approximately 5,502 undergraduate students and 1,574 graduate students.
+For the 2020-2021 school year, there were approximately 5,501 undergraduate students and 1,728 graduate students.